jtmatamalas/MMCAcovid19.jl/docs/src/getting_started.md

 ### Initialization of the epidemics

-The initialization of the epidemic spreading is performed by introducing the number of infected individuals (both asymptomatic and symptomatic) at each patch and strata.
+The initialization of the epidemic spreading is performed by introducing the initial number of infected individuals (exposed, asymptomatic and symptomatic) at each patch and strata.

 ```@example gettingstarted
+# Initial number of exposed individuals
+E₀ = zeros(G, M)

 # Initial number of infectious asymptomatic individuals
 A₀ = zeros(G, M)
 A₀[2, 5] = 2.0